ches-001/Binary-Segmentation-Network-for-Tumor-Detection-in-MRIs/README.md

 bce_loss, hausdorff, dice_score = metricfunc.metric_values(pred, target)
 ```

+### pipeline
-The pipeline can also be used in similar fashion as other classes, it takes the segmentation model,
+The pipeline can also be used in similar fashion as other classes, it takes the segmentation model, loss function, optimizer and device as positional arguments like so:

 ```python
 from binary_segmentation import SegmentationMetric